MoleMan1024/audiowagon/docs/faq.markdown

 - Thank you Vasimo for donating to Vancouver Food Runners!
 - Thank you Trevor for donating to Northern India Flood Relief!

+### Why don't you just use a streaming app?
+USB is so old-fashioned!

+Many people don't find streaming apps appealing for some of these reasons:

+- streaming requires a *reliable internet connection*.
+In cars with cellular modems you will have problems in certain rural areas and will have dropouts (think UK or Germany, think tunnels)
+- while some streaming providers have a large selection of music, you might want to listen to some obscure or independent artists, that are *not available on any streaming platform*.
+Music enthusiasts who prefer physical/downloaded music usually have a large library of music they have compiled over multiple decades from various sources and have no need for streaming
+- streaming platforms require a *monthly subscription*.
+If not subscribed, you will get ads.
+With physical/downloaded music, you only pay once and usually keep the music for your lifetime.
+Also in case the streaming provider ever *goes out of business*, you have nothing.
+With physical/downloaded music, you own the music data
+- streaming music probably has a slightly higher *CO2 footprint* than downloading music (I don't have conclusive studies to link to, but some articles suggest that direction)

+Most car makers still included USB media players in their infotainment systems in recent years, so USB is not as "deprecated" as some people might pronounce it as.